In order for public parks to be safe for the general public, it is important to have rules and regulations, which regulate conduct in the parks.

 Camping and Sleeping in Parks

-No person shall sleep in any park between dusk and sunrise the following day, except upon receiving the written approval of the Director.
+No person shall sleep in any park between dusk and sunrise the following day.

 Aviation and Airspace